 - 715,847: total square feet constructed in Research Park

-- First building opened in January 2001; as of August 2016 there are now a total of 15 buildings (one still under construction).
+- First building opened in January 2001; as of January 2017 there are now a total of 15 buildings (with a new one under construction).

 - The total construction investment in infrastructure and buildings in the Research Park since 2001 is $116 million, of which $16 million was invested in the past 5 years.
 Investments have been made by Fox/Atkins Development, the University of Illinois, UIRP LLC, the tenants in the Research Park, the State of Illinois, and the City of Champaign.